maxnyf/AERMOD_Framework/Supplemental Scripts/README.md

 spreadsheet that this framework creates.
 There are instructions on how to run the script in map_plotting.py

-Some code in this script comes from matplotlib website, which I am not claiming is mine.
+Some code in this script comes from the matplotlib website, which I am not claiming is mine.
-You can view the code at the link below, or view the forked files on Github.
+You can view the code at the link below.
 Title: Creating annotated heatmaps,
 Availability: https://matplotlib.org/3.1.1/gallery/images_contours_and_fields/image_annotated_heatmap.html#sphx-glr-gallery-images-contours-and-fields-image-annotated-heatmap-py